 What Is My Recourse If I Feel My Privacy Has Been Violated?

-- JobDiva Inc.'s first recourse, if a complaint is judged to not be unfounded, frivolous, or to pertain to a JobDiva, Inc. client and not to JobDiva, Inc. itself, is to forward such a complaint to the US Federal Trade Commission and/or the US Department of Transportation, if the complaint comes from a US national; or to the relevant Data Protection Authority (DPA), if the complaint comes from an EU national.
+- JobDiva Inc.'s first recourse, if a complaint is judged to not be unfounded, frivolous, or to pertain to a JobDiva, Inc. client and not to JobDiva, Inc. itself, is to forward such a complaint to the US Federal Trade Commission, if the complaint comes from a US national; or to the relevant Data Protection Authority (DPA), if the complaint comes from an EU national.
 JobDiva, Inc. and its subsidiaries pledge to respond to all complaints within forty-five (45) days.
 JobDiva, Inc. and its subsidiaries will provide detailed evidence for all claims about its privacy practices.
 If the Commission or DPA, whichever applies, judges the complaint to have validity, JobDiva, Inc. will execute its portion of the Commissioner's ruling within twenty-five (25) days of its issuance.